 The High-Risk Infant Follow-up (HRIF) program provides outpatient services to infants who meet the CCS medical eligibility criteria for a CCS-approved neonatal intensive care unit (NICU), or had a CCS-eligible medical condition during their stay in a CCS-approved NICU, even if they were never CCS clients during their NICU stay.
-This also includes newborns who are at risk of developing a CCS-eligible medical condition.
 These services include comprehensive history and physical examination, including neurological and developmental assessment, ophthalmological and audiological evaluations, and family psychosocial and home assessment, including coordination of HRIF services during the first three years of life.